R3dSuperNova/AETHER/aether-core/README.md

 ## 📸 Screenshot Outputs

-Each PNG below shows real terminal output from the simulation.
+Each PNG below shows real terminal output from the simulation:

 | Screenshot File | Meaning |
 |-----------------|---------|